 It’s (still) all about liquidity

-For now, the wave of liquidity unleashed by quantitative easing is much more significant in driving financial markets.
-Central banks around the world bought an estimated $1.5 trillion of assets in early 2017, and – contrary to popular belief – the combined balance sheets of the US, UK, Japan and the Eurozone will continue to grow in 2018 as well.
-Meanwhile, central banks’ activism – supressing long-term borrowing costs and sovereign bond yields – has contributed to a broadly stable macro environment and dampened stock market fluctuations.
+For now, the wave of liquidity unleashed by quantitative easing appears to be much more significant in driving financial markets.
+Central banks around the world bought an estimated $1.5 trillion of assets in early 2017, and – contrary to popular belief – the combined balance sheets of the US, UK, Japan and the Eurozone will likely continue to grow in 2018 as well.
+Meanwhile, central banks’ activism – suppressing long-term borrowing costs and sovereign bond yields – has contributed to a broadly stable macro environment and dampened stock market fluctuations.

-“In 2017, the average annual 60-day realised volatility on the S&P500 has fallen to its lowest level since 1965,” says Ben Maynard, Head of Derivative Strategy at Aviva Investors.
-“Similarly low volatility has been experienced in other equity indices, although not at quite such historically extreme levels, with the Nikkei and Eurostoxx touching the lowest levels on the same measure since before the Financial Crisis in 2008.
-Realised volatility on the MSCI Emerging Market index is near its previous cyclical low in 1996 as well.”
+“In 2017, the average annual 60-day realized volatility on the S&P 500 has fallen to its lowest level since 1965,” says Ben Maynard*, Head of Derivative Strategy at Aviva Investors.
+“Similarly, low volatility has been experienced in other equity indices, although not at quite such historically extreme levels, with the Nikkei and Eurostoxx touching the lowest levels on the same measure since before the Financial Crisis in 2008.
+Realized volatility on the MSCI Emerging Market index is near its previous cyclical low in 1996 as well.”